Victoria Falls Safari Tours & Holidays - Tailor Made for You

 The name Victoria Falls covers a number of things – the bridge, the falls, the town – but let’s start with the most eye catching human addition to this place of natural African beauty – the bridge over the Falls.

-The bridge connecting that is now Zambia and Zimbabwe was constructed in England by the Cleveland Bridge & Engineering Company.
-It was then shipped in its entirety, to the port of Beira and then transported on the newly constructed railway to the Victoria Falls.
-It took just 14 months to construct and was completed in 1905
+The bridge connecting what is now Zambia and Zimbabwe was constructed in England by the Cleveland Bridge & Engineering Company.
+It was then shipped in its entirety, to the port of Beira, Mocambique and then transported on the newly constructed railway to the Victoria Falls.
+It took just 14 months to construct and was completed in situ in 1905.

 The Waterfall – Victoria Falls

 As with all natural phenomena and especially those around the equator – the seasons are a strong influence on life and nature.
-The rainy season occurs from late November to April whereas the rest of the year is usually dry the heat can become intense at the end, just before the rains start.
-The peak, also known as the flood season, usually starts from February to May with a peak in its volume around April.
-The water needs to run the course of the river, before flooding at the lower banks and forming the Falls at the First Gorge.
+The rainy season occurs from late November to April whereas the rest of the year is usually dry.
+In those months the heat can become intense and downright brutal at the end, just before the rains start.
+The ‘peak’, also known as the flood season, usually starts from February to May with a peak in its volume around April.
+The water needs to run the full course of the river, before flooding at the lower banks and forming the Falls at the First Gorge.

 During the flood season, the spray caused by the falls that is so famous, can reach as high as 400 meters (1300 feet) and can be seen as far away as 48 kilometres!
 However, when the thundering volume of water is so much, visitors can no longer see the foot of the falls, the façade along the gorges and sometimes, there is so much water that some of the paths and the bridges are closed for safety reasons.
 At such a time, the curtain of water would form a permanent mist, and at full moon, visitors can experience a moon-bow.